Dallas – Fort Worth International Airport (DFW)

 From the new Founders’ Plaza, you’ll have a nice close view of traffic landing on runway 18R or departing to the north on runway 36L as well as aircraft taxiing on the northernmost taxiway and the UPS ramp at the cargo facility.
 Most of the large aircraft use this runway.
 For photography this spot is great in the afternoon year round.

 As for other areas, there are a few but your luck may vary depending on the traffic pattern.
 Some people have reported success with photographing from the cargo parking lot on the west side of the airport, but it might not be good depending on the attitude of the police on any given day.
 Another decent spot is actually off the airport property, across the John Carpenter Freeway, in the parking lot of North Lake College.
 To get here you would exit the freeway at Freeport Lane and go north one block to Royal Lane.
 From here, turn left one block to E. 14th Street and left again to the parking lot.
 This will be on the east side of the approach path to runway 17C and you would be close enough to watch and photograph landing traffic.
 Photography here is best in the morning hours.

 This is the home of American Airlines and with its regional affiliates make up most of the traffic, but the strong Texas economy has brought increased service from international airlines.
-In 2014, Qatar began service from Doha on the Boeing 777 and both Emirates and Qantas will upgrade their daily flights to Dubai and Sydney respectively to the Airbus A380.
+Qatar operates from Doha with the Airbus A350; you will also find Boeing 787s from Korean Airlines and Japan Air, as well as China Eastern, Eva, and others with the Boeing 777-300.